Mount Lilydale Mercy College Year 9 Camp 1 Blog

 Many of the students played all in and used these keys on numerous occasions.
 So well done to you all, we hope you keep using these Five Keys and keep having all the FUN!

-The joy of having a few groups meant that there was a range of activities that required different skill sets.
+The joy of having a few groups meant that there where a range of activities that required different skill sets.
 To those who challenged themselves and stepped outside their comfort zones, well done!!!
 That’s what it’s all about.

 As the next morning rolled around, we spent time with Ash one of our coaches thinking about all the things, we get to be grateful for in our world.
 We checked in with our friends to see what they had to be grateful for before sharing a few with the cohort.
 When you take a second every day to think about all the things you have to be grateful for it's hard to be sad.
 Thank you to those who shared a few things they were grateful for.
 Remember to remind ourselves not to take the little things for granted.